rizac/gfzreport/gfzreport/templates/network/template.rst

    {% endfor %}
    {{ stations_map.content|indent(3)  }}

 .. ==============================================================================

 ..
 3) The third directive is the directive to display the noise pdfs.
-You can see the already described directives for raw latex input, for latex tabularcolumns and the relative label
+   It is also a non-standard directive implemented in this program only, whose syntax is similar to the csv-table directive (ses above) BUT produces a grid of images.
+   Note that in latex this will be rendered with a longtable followed by an empty figure with the caption provided here.
+This is a workaround to produce something that looks like a figure spanning over several pages (if needed) BUT it might need some arrangment because the figure caption might be "detached" from the table, not being the same latex element.

+.. first issue a raw latex command (You can remove the lines if the layout does not need a clear page):

 .. raw:: latex

    \clearpage

+.. customize latex tabularcolumns:

 .. tabularcolumns:: @{}m{.33\textwidth}@{}m{.33\textwidth}@{}m{.33\textwidth}@{}

 ..
-The images-grid-directive is a non-standard directive implemented in this program only, whose syntax is similar to the csv-table directive (ses above) BUT produces an grid of images.
-   Note that in latex this will be rendered with a longtable followed by an empty figure (i.e., with no image inside) holding the caption provided here.
-This is a workaround to produce something that looks like a figure spanning over several pages (if needed) BUT it might need some arrangment here because the figure might be "detached" from the table, not being the same latex element
+And finally, the images-grid-directive (preceeded by its label so you can reference it via :numref:`noise_pdfs_figure`).
+The directive argument is the figure caption, the directive content holds the auto-generated pdfs placed on the server in the :dir: field (**do not change it!!**)
+   Note the custom (non-standard Rst) :latex-includegraphics-opts: field which is the value applied to *all* \includegraphics[...] commands of the grid and whose value can be changed to match your desired layout (in html, it will have no effect)

 .. _noise_pdfs_figure: